domharvey45/GDM-Robotics/Mickey/Planning/project_breakdown.md

 This is a breakdown and information hub of the project code into distinct sections based on the previously created flowcharts.

+## Language

+Arduino is just a set of libraries that simplify some C++14 processes.
+This means we can write C/C++ code and just `#include` the required libraries.

+Since a number of C++ features compile to be more resource intensive than expected, it is advised that the code is written in C where possible.

 ## System Configuration

 A centralised config file or set of config files will be important to have for storing threshold limits and any important parameters.